July 2016

 “You don’t get credit for cleaning up your own mess.”
 Touchy, isn’t he?

 #JeffGoldblum uses the word “tenacious.”
-Reference #
+Reference #JurassicPark.

 “Welcome to the moon.”
 The scenery is kinda, eh.